 The VaR Historical simulation approach works with the actual distribution of results (the price and return series), the VCV approach assumes that returns are normally distributed (it imposes the normal distribution) while the Monte Carlo Simulation technique uses a generator function to first simulate a series of prices and then applies the same process we have used above for Historical simulation.

-Value at Risk – Using the right models
+a.
+Using the right models

 I greatly like Monte Carlo simulation as a tool for dissecting structures and testing pricing and hedging strategies.
-I hate it (Monte Carlo simulation) when it comes to modeling risk.
-I realize that the Historical Simulation approach has many significant limitations but over the years, it’s the only approach that has shown some sense of stability.
+However, I hate it (Monte Carlo simulation) when it comes to modeling risk.
+I realize that the Historical Simulation approach has many significant limitations.
+But over the years, it’s the only approach that has shown some sense of stability.
 As Nassim Taleb puts it, history is not going to repeat itself, you are not going to be hit by your last worst loss and the next big wave that will wipe you out will not come from where you expect it.

 My respect for historical simulation grew when we started modeling Value at Risk for cross currency swaps.
 Two separate currencies, two separate interest rates, two separate term structures and about a thousand assumptions in between.
-I would look at the end number our Monte Carlo simulator would throw out in amazement and wonder how could any rationale being put any reliance in something that is literally stitched together by chewing gum and baling wire.
+I would look at the end number our Monte Carlo simulator would throw out in amazement and wonder how could any rationale being put any reliance on something that is literally stitched together by chewing gum and baling wire.

-While Historical simulations had its own issues, atleast it reduced the assumption set and the usage of historical price data set across currency pairs, rates, term structures and markets made it a lot more easier to explain to traders.
+While Historical simulations had its own issues, at least it reduced the assumption set and the usage of historical price data set across currency pairs, rates, term structures and markets made it a lot easier to explain to traders.
 Traders understand and respect price and price histories.
 They question assumptions.
 A model that uses raw prices unfettered by drivers and assumptions for a trader is infinitely superior to a model with more assumptions than equations.